MmdBay/react-lazy-loader-js/README.md

 import { retryDynamicImport, LazyLoader } from 'react-lazy-loader-js';

-// Simple dynamic import with retry const LazyComponent = retryDynamicImport(() => import('./MyComponent'));
+// Simple dynamic import with retry
+// Works with any module that has a default export const LazyComponent = retryDynamicImport(() => import('./MyComponent'));

 function App() {